Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/microsoft.azure.core.spatial.newtonsoftjson-readme.md

 ---
 title:
-keywords: Azure, dotnet, SDK, API, Microsoft.Azure.Core.Spatial.NewtonsoftJson, core ms.date: 10/13/2021
+keywords: Azure, dotnet, SDK, API, Microsoft.Azure.Core.Spatial.NewtonsoftJson, core ms.date: 07/17/2024
 ms.topic: reference
 ms.devlang: dotnet
 ms.service: core
-ms.technology: azure
-ms.prod: azure
 ---
-# Newtonsoft.Json support for Microsoft.Spatial library for .NET (Preview)
+# Newtonsoft.Json support for Microsoft.Spatial library for .NET

 The [Microsoft.Spatial package][microsoft_spatial_package] contains classes and methods that support geographic and geometric operations.
 This library contains converters dependent on the [Newtonsoft.Json package][newtonsoft_json_package] for use with Microsoft.Spatial when using the Azure SDK for .NET.